-Head to our Family & Kids info page for everything you and your Boomtown family need to know about tickets, travel, camping and activities, as top tips from families who've been before and extensive FAQ's.
+Head to our Boomtown Families info section for everything you and your Boomtown family need to know about tickets, travel, camping and activities, as well as top tips from families who've been before and extensive FAQ's.

-There are provisions in place at Boomtown to enable disabled access; please see our Access section for details on the support available and do get in touch with us directly if you have any questions so we can give you the best advice.
+Yes.
+Boomtown has extensive provisions in place at Boomtown to enable disabled access, which includes free PA tickets, a dedicated accessibility camping area and site wide facilities.
+Please see our Accessibility section for details on the support available and do get in touch with us directly if you have any specific questions so we can give you the best advice, via email@example.com

 The only difference between the tiers is the price.
-All Adult Residency Passes on all tiers allow access to all general public spaces and campsites throughout the site.
+All Adult Festival Entry Tickets on all tiers allow the same access to all general public spaces and campsites throughout the site.

 Booking fees pay for the administration, customer and IT support that goes into processing ticket orders and they also pay for the huge amount of infrastructure that is required to set up and operate the wristband exchange and gates on site.

-Yes, you can change the name on Festival Entry Tickets up to two times.
+Yes, you can change the name on Festival Entry Tickets once.
 Please log into your account on TheTicketSellers.co.uk where you can update names.
 Note, the name on the ticket must match your ID.

-If you wish to change the name on your Coach Travel Ticket, you will need to contact National Express.
+If you wish to change the name on your Coach Travel Ticket, you will need to contact National Express please contact National Express direct on 03 8181 (charged at local rate) or email firstname.lastname@example.org.
 There is an admin fee for making this chang